gcr-solutions/recommender-system-dev-workshop/docs/cleanup/_index.en.md

 **Attention**: After you finish the above steps, the online and offline parts of the recommendation system have been cleaned.
 If you want to completely empty all resources, you need to perform the following steps:

-4. In the [Cloud9 Console](https://console.aws.amazon.com/cloud9/home), select gcr-rs-dev-workshop env and click Delete button
+4. In the [Cloudformation Console](https://ap-southeast-1.console.aws.amazon.com/cloudformation/home?region=ap-northeast-1#/), select gcr-rs-dev-workshop-ec2 stack and click Delete button

 5. Go to [IAM Role Console](https://console.aws.amazon.com/iam/home#/roles), select `gcr-rs-dev-workshop-admin` role, and delete this role.